 A Colorful and Agriculturally Rich Photo Essay

-It was our first visit to Morocco, and as much research we did before arriving, you are still unprepared for the assault you will have on all your senses.
+It was our first visit to Morocco, and as much research we did before arriving, we were not ready for the assault it had on all our senses.
 Our experience in Morocco exceeded our expectations, and it would be easy to write many articles on this magnificent country and its people.
 That can take time, but for now, we will capture the magic of the markets of Morocco that are world-famous and deservedly so.

 The markets of Morocco were so intriguing and unique to photograph.
 The pictures depict best what the experience was like.
 The article will be a photo essay of the four markets we were most blown away by.
 Surprisingly each was unique in its own right, which made the experience even more captivating.